CesarPazzi/blog/content/posts/How-To-Schedule-Posts-In-Hugo-(With-Screenshots!)/index.md

 ## Write And Forget

-After setting all this, you just have to write your posts with a future date, set them to `draft: false` and every day at 5am they will publish as if you were in front of the computer commiting the changes.
+After setting all this, you just have to write your posts with a future date, set the post to `draft: false` and every day at 12am Central Time the GitHub Action run in the background and Netlify will publish as if you were in front of the computer commiting the changes.